 Proposed PD Conditions ARTICLE PD SEC.
 51P101.
 LEGISLATIVE HISTORY.
 PD was established by Ordinance No, passed by the Dallas City Council on, 2023.
 SEC.
 51P102.
 PROPERTY LOCATION AND SIZE.
 PD is established on property located at the east corner of Cedar Springs Road and Fairmount Street.
 The size of PD is approximately 3.98 acres.
 SEC.
 51P103.
 DEFINITIONS AND INTERPRETATIONS. (a) Unless otherwise stated, the definitions and interpretations in Chapter 51A apply to this article.
 In this district: (1) BLANK WALL means a ground floor portion of the exterior of a building that fronts on a street that does not include a material change, windows, doors, columns, pilaster, or other articulation greater than 12 inches in depth.
 Blank wall area is measured horizontally.
-(2) HABITAT GARDEN means a garden or planting area which require native or native adaptive species to North Texas with the intention of reducing water

-- native or native adaptive species to North Texas with the intention of reducing water consumption and attracting bees, birds, butterflies, or a combination thereof.
-The landscaping shall be maintained with industry best practices to promote the healthy development and maintenance of pollinator habitats.
-The use of neonicotinoids and glyphosates are prohibited to ensure the health of site habitants. - (3) MICRO-MOBILITY CHARGING means an electrical charging station or outlet available for charging micro-mobility vehicles such as e-scooters and e-bikes. - (4) MICRO-UNIT means an efficiency, studio, or one-bedroom unit less than 400 square feet in size. - (5) PLANTING AREA means space dedicated to herbaceous perennials or woody shrubs, excluding turf areas.

-- (6) PUBLIC ART means original tangible works created by an artist including, but not limited to paintings, sculptures, murals, photography and original works of graphic art, water features, glass, lighting, mosaics, or any combination of media. - (7) SPECIAL PROJECT means a project with an FAR greater than 4.0 that meets the requirements of Sec.
-112, Sec.
-113, Sec.
-115, and Sec.
-116 below. - (b) Unless otherwise stated, all references to articles, divisions, or sections in this article are to articles, divisions, or sections in Chapter 51A. - (c) This district is considered to be a nonresidential zoning district.
+(3) MICRO-MOBILITY CHARGING means an electrical charging station or outlet available for charging micro-mobility vehicles such as escooters and e-bikes.
+(4) MICRO-UNIT means an efficiency, studio, or one-bedroom unit less than 400 square feet in size.
+(6) PUBLIC ART means original tangible works created by an artist including, but not limited to paintings, sculptures, murals, photography and original works of graphic art, water features, glass, lighting, mosaics, or any combination of media.
+(7) SPECIAL PROJECT means a project with an FAR greater than 4.0 that is compliant with Sections 112, 113, 114, and 116. (b) Unless otherwise stated, all references to articles, divisions, or sections in this article are to articles, divisions, or sections in Chapter 51A.

+Z223-114(JM)

+(c) This district is considered to be a nonresidential zoning district.
 SEC.
-51P- .104.
+51P104.
 EXHIBITS.

-The following exhibits are incorporated into this article:

-- (1) Exhibit A: development plan. - (2) Exhibit B: building heights and setbacks plan. - (3) Exhibit C: mixed use development parking chart. - (4) Exhibit D: landscape plan.
+The following exhibits are incorporated into this article: (1) ExhibitA: development plan.
+(2) ExhibitB: building heights and setbacks plan.
+(3) ExhibitC: mixed use development parking chart.
+(4) ExhibitD: landscape plan.
 SEC.
-51P-.105.
-DEVELOPMENT PLAN.

-- (a) In general.
-Except as provided in this section, development and use of the Property must comply with the development plan (Exhibit A).
+51P105.
+DEVELOPMENT PLAN. (a) In general .
+Except as provided in this section, development and use of the Property must comply with the development plan (ExhibitA).
 If there is a conflict between the text of this division and the development plan, the text of this division controls.
-For all other developments, a development plan must be approved by the city plan commission. - (b) No development plan is required.
-Compliance with the development plan is not required for renovations or alterations to buildings existing on the property as of [insert date of adopted ordinance].
+For all other developments, a development plan must be approved by the city plan commission. (b) No development plan is required .
+Compliance with the development plan is no required for renovations or alterations to buildings existing on the property as of [insert date of adopted ordinance].
 SEC.
-51P-.106.
-MAIN USES PERMITTED.
+51P106.
+MAIN USES PERMITTED. (a) In general .

-- (a) In general.
 Except as provided in this section, the only main uses permitted in MU-3 district, subject to the same conditions applicable in the MU-3 shall be permitted.
-For example, a use permitted in the MU-3 only by specific use permit (SUP) is permitted in this subdistrict only by SUP; a use subject to development impact review (DIR) in the MU-3 is subject to DIR in this subdistrict; etc. - (b) Special Project Uses.

-- (1) For a Special Project, uses above the second floor in Building 2 are limited to residential and accessory uses. - (2) For a Special Project, uses above the second floor in Building 3 are limited to residential, hotel, and accessory uses.
+For example, a use permitted in the MU-3 only by specific use permit (SUP) is permitted in this subdistrict only by SUP; a use subject to development impact review (DIR) in the MU-3 is subject to DIR in this subdistrict; etc. (b) Special Project Uses .
+(1) For a Special Project, uses above the second floor in Building 2 are limited to residential and accessory uses only.
+(2) For a Special Project, uses above the second floor in Building 3 are limited to residential, hotel, and accessory uses only.
 SEC.
-51P- .107.
+51P107.
 ACCESSORY USES.